 “Being with a firm or not depends on the person.
 What’s okay for me might not be okay for you.
 The one thing I would say is that, if you want to make money as a business broker, be prepared to work.
 It’s tough to start but the rewards for the good brokers are pretty amazing.”

 Joshua Factor is the founder of Vertica CRM.
-A software company dedicated to helping Business Brokers work more efficiently through technology.
-For more information about their main product, Business Brokers CRM, visit www.BusinessBrokersCRM.com or call +1 212 381 4994 in the USA or +61 385 184 759 in Australia.
+A software company dedicated to helping Business Brokers and M&A professionals work more effectively through technology and earn more commissions.
+For more information about their main product, Business Brokers CRM and how it is designed with the spirit of competitive advantage at its core, visit www.BusinessBrokersCRM.com or call +1 212 381 4994 in the USA or +61 385 184 759 in Australia.